Can Creditors Take Your Tax Refund and How to Protect It

 Private Creditors and Other Debts

-Understanding how private creditors operate and the legal steps involved can help you prepare and protect your finances.
+Understanding how private creditors, private debt collectors, and collection agencies operate, as well as the legal steps involved—such as obtaining a garnishment order for bank account garnishment or wage garnishments—can help you prepare and protect your finances.

 Court Orders